mealie-recipes/mealie/docs/docs/documentation/admin/backups-and-exports.md

 To create an export simply add the tag and the markdown template and click "Create" and your backup will be created on the server.
 The backup is a standard zipfile containing all the images, json files, and rendered jinaj2 templates for each recipe.
 To view the available variables, open a recipe in the json editor.

 To import a backup it must be in your backups folder.
 If it is in the backup folder it will automatically show up as a source to restore from.
 Selected the desired backup and import the backup file.
-Backups can be uploaded from the UI as well as added on the file system
+Backups can be uploaded from the UI as well as added on the file system.

 ## Demo